 Qualcomm to work with more than 30 companies on faster 5G variant

-June 28 (Reuters) - Qualcomm Inc (QCOM.O) on Monday said it expects to work with more than 30 carriers and telecommunications gear providers who have committed to using the faster variant of 5G networking technology.
+(Reuters) - Qualcomm Inc on Monday said it expects to work with more than 30 carriers and telecommunications gear providers who have committed to using the faster variant of 5G networking technology.

 But handsets can only take advantage of what carriers offer.
 Qualcomm said on Monday that more than 30 carriers and gear makers are now committing to using the faster technology in some form.